toychicken/lrg.io/content/articles/peter-pan-transformation.md

 ##### Note - The title in the Front matter above is replayed at the top of the rendered article
 ---

-Today I'd like to illustrate another common state of business transformation.
+Today I'd like to illustrate another common state of Innovation labs.
 One that I like to call 'Never-never land'.
 Where your strategies may have successes but, they'll never grow up.

 For many large enterprises, setting up an Innovation lab is becoming a way to deal with institutional inertia.
 The idea is, that if you give some of your brightest people a free rein to make transformational changes, the entire business will benefit.